 A Q&A with Oliver Wing: Fathom’s global reach

-Prior to the onset of large-scale modelling, comprehensive flood maps were mostly confined to Western Europe, while America had lagged behind.
+Prior to the onset of large-scale modeling, comprehensive flood maps were mostly confined to Western Europe, while America had lagged behind.
 How has Fathom overcome this?

 Going back again to what has traditionally been done in hydrology, a field team of engineers would go to a specific catchment, collect flow data, survey the riverbed and the terrain, and then produce a model of that particular area.
 This was done at great expense and required a lot of manpower.
 To generate complete flood maps of, say, an entire country, this would be repeated in every catchment to form a nationwide mosaic.